For good deals on cheap 9mm ammo go to

 I decided to reproduce this rather long article here in part because it is clearly the author's desire that it be widely disseminated.
 Another reason is that it makes interesting reading and I enjoy a good read as much as anyone.
 Although the author has some strong opinions and I don't necessarily agree with all of them, they are informed opinions and worthy of consideration.
 Actually, I have an idea about the identity of "Anonymous," which is another reason this piece appears here, but it is the author's desire to remain amonymous and I could be wrong.

 Self-defense ammunition is a field in which improvements are continually taking place.
 Old loads are discontinued and improved loads are introduced.
-In order to keep this article timely, in August 2012 I took the liberty of revising some sections in minor ways to keep them up to date and include recent information.
-Enjoy Ammunition For The Self-Defense Firearm
+In order to keep this article reasonably timely, every couple of years or so I have taken the liberty of lightly revising some sections to keep them up to date and include recent information.
+I hope you enjoy reading Ammunition For The Self-Defense Firearm

 These three policemen are the world's foremost authorities on choosing ammunition for real-world defensive use.
 Their views are based on exhaustive review of thousands of police and civilian shooting incidents, autopsies and ballistic tests.

-A perfect example of this are the silly 1989-90 FBI tests which resulted in the FBI choosing the 10mm S&W Model 1076 and the mediocre 180 grain JHP round.
-For this reason, I have chosen to rely on Ayoob, Marshall and Sanow when it comes to selecting my ammunition and strongly advise you do the same.
-What follows is essentially a distillation of their opinions.
+I have chosen to rely on Ayoob, Marshall and Sanow when it comes to selecting my ammunition.
+What follows is, admittedly, essentially a distillation of their opinions.
 I urge you to research the sources listed for a more detailed discussion than is possible here.

 I cannot stress too heavily that the primary determinant of stopping power is BULLET PLACEMENT.
 A cool, deliberate marksman with a little .32 Walther PPK will beat a panicky, inaccurate man with a .357 Magnum or $1200 customized .45 auto every time.
 Whatever firearm and caliber you select, you must practice firing hundreds, or thousands, of rounds in realistic defensive scenarios until you can confidently make disabling hits on your target.
 Tactics and marksmanship win gunfights, not having the latest wonder bullet in your gun.

 Unfortunately, I cannot teach you tactics in this short essay, only recommend proven ammunition.
-You MUST seek out competent training in tactics and marksmanship from a qualified instructor in your area.
-In the meanwhile, studying Ayoob's great book Stressfire will get you off to an excellent start.
+You should seek out competent training in tactics and marksmanship from a qualified instructor in your area.

 Self Defense Ammunition Generally